This Gingerbread Roll first appeared on RecipeGirl where I’m a contributor and occasionally post delicious desserts!

 - Zest of 1 lemon

-- To prepare the cake: Preheat the oven to 325 degrees F. Line a 17 x 11.5 jelly-roll pan with parchment paper.
+- Preheat the oven to 325 degrees F. Line a 17 x 11.5 jelly-roll pan with parchment paper.
 Fit the parchment to completely cover the bottom and so it goes up the sides of the pan.

 - Sift the powdered sugar onto a clean kitchen towel (somewhat heavily) spread out on a clean work surface.
 A smooth, thick(er), non-terry cloth, tea towel works best.
 Set aside.